 (for more information regarding concussion and patient information, please visit: http://fowlerkennedy.com/patient-care-services/sport-concussion-care/)

 EXERCISE PRESCRIPTION: Exercise plays a significant role in maintaining optimal physical performance.
 With a proper combination of strength, flexibility, and proprioception (balance), these can help to maximize body functions and prevent re-injury and safe return to sport.
+Whether you are an elite or recreational athlete, or even a sedentary person, we believe that exercise is a critical component to helping you attain your therapy goals.

 PRE/POST-OP REHABILITATION: Evidence has demonstrated that prehabilitation (strengthening prior to surgery) is effective for short-term post-operative recovery, and in some cases, individuals can avoid having the surgery completely.
 At Symmetry Physiotherapy + Rehabilitation, we will identify specific areas of focus within your body and provide you with an individualized exercise program to maximize recovery.